 Most of the coffee shops and cafes in Plaka are undeniably touristy, however, they do provide a wonderful opportunity for people-watching amid a charming bohemian ambiance.
 After all, relaxing in coffee shops with a newspaper is the unofficial national sport of Greece.

 Backgammon is a popular game for Greeks both old and young to play as they sip their coffees.
 Ask the wait staff if they have a box that you can borrow if you are interested.
 For quirky coffee shops teeming with character head to the Kimolia Art Cafe, Cafe Melina, or Yiasemi.

-Older Greeks enjoy their coffee the old-fashioned way: traditional Greek coffee is served short, hot and bitter, and strongly resembles Turkish/Arabic coffee.
+Older Greeks enjoy their coffee the old-fashioned way: traditional Greek coffee (Ellinikos Kafes) is served short, hot and bitter, and strongly resembles Turkish/Arabic coffee.
 Freddo is the way that younger generations get their caffeine fix – order an iced freddo espresso or an iced freddo cappuccino if you want to blend in with the locals.